Win with Chocolate Milk

 Lead Out - A racer's teammate(s) form a paceline in front of the leader, pulling hard for the finish.
 The supporting cast pulls off one at a time, leaving the leader rested and fast for the last sprint.
 Leadouts typically happen right before the finish line or sprint.

 Mechanical - Problem with the bicycle.

-Off the Back - When a rider(s) cannot keep pace with the main group and lags behind.
+Off the Back - When a racer(s) cannot keep pace with the main group and lags behind.

-Off the Front - When a rider takes part in a breakaway.
+Off the Front - When a racer takes part in a breakaway.

-Paceline - A formation of two or more riders who are drafting.
+Paceline - A formation of two or more racers who are drafting.
 Typically, racers take turns doing the hard work at the front of the line.